rvbb/adminui-demo/README.md

-* Copyright N.V Hoang.
+* Copyright N.V Hoang 2021.

 This template may appied for all administration project.

 ### Technologies:

-- Angular 8+ & Typescript
+- Angular 10 & Typescript 3.9
-- Bootstrap 4+ & SCSS
-- Responsive layout
-- RTL support
-- High resolution
-- Flexibly configurable themes
 - Authentication module with multiple providers

-### Bug Fixes
+### TODO:

-* **typography:**
+- TranslateModule no need import in every module
+- Translate Loader use XTranslateLoader
+- Create service to work with APIs
+- Update Sea and Gold theme

-### Features
+### More TODO

-* in next version

-### Task need done to customize smoothly
-* Should use only one Chart library: d3
+* Remove Chart library, keep d3
-* Should use only one Map library: google map
+* Remove Map library, keep google map
-* Should use only one Editor library: ckeditor
+* Remove Editor library: ckeditor
-* Should use only one font icon that made by fontello.com or icomoon.io or other.
+* Remove font-icon.
+Use one (via fontello.com or icomoon.io or other).
 Purpose make smallest size of icons.
-Default themes use much more font icon libraries, each is NOT light-weight.
-* Design Setting button and swith button: may let them to footer bar(not used usually).

-** Add "permission grant" module, component or directive.
+* Add "permission grant" module, component or directive.
-** Customize authentication UI

-+ Customize theme at: @nebula/theme/services/style/themes

 ### Test:
 localhost:20210